abhi9vaidya/Guitariz/README.md

 - **⌨️ Keyboard Support** - Customizable keyboard mappings (QWERTY, AZERTY) for hands-on practice.
 - **🎯 Responsive Design** - Works seamlessly on desktop, tablet, and mobile devices.
 - **💾 Persistent Settings** - Your preferences are saved locally for a consistent experience.
+- **🤖 Chord AI (in progress)** - Upload audio to preview chords, tempo, and key; frontend is live, backend endpoint is still being finalized.

 ---